Advertiser Disclosure

 Solar energy can help you lower electricity bills over time.
 Be sure to consider these aspects when considering the final cost and value of solar panels.

-• Compare system purchase options: Solar panels can be purchased outright or financed through loans or leases.
-Review important financing details such as annual percentage rate (APR), payment schedule, fees, and ownership implications when financing your solar system.
+• Compare system purchase options: Solar panels can be purchased upfront or financed over time through loans or leases.
+Review all terms when financing, such as payment schedule, annual percentage rate (APR), fees, and ownership implications.

 • Look into utility rebates: Local power companies may have extra rebates to encourage homeowners to go solar.
-Review the qualification rules and rebate amounts with your local provider to figure out your potential savings.
+Review the eligibility criteria and rebate amounts with your local provider to figure out your potential savings.

 Cost of Solar Installation in Glenwood Springs